hpi-dhc/PharMe/annotation-server/CONTRIBUTING.md

 ## Setup for local development

-- Make sure your `.env` is configured correctly and up to date with the `.env.example` file
+- Make sure your `.env` and `test/.env` are configured correctly and up to date with the `.env.example` and `test/.env.example` files
 - Open a terminal in VSCode in the `annotation-server` directory
   - Run `docker compose up` to build and start the necessary containers (e.g. database)
 - Open another terminal in VSCode in the `annotation-server` directory
-  - Run `yarn` to install the project dependencies
+  - Run `yarn` to install the project's Node.js dependencies
+  - Run `/usr/bin/env python3 -m pip install -r requirements.txt` to install the project's Python dependencies
+  - Optionally download DrugBank datasets from our Google Drive, place them in `data/` and adjust your `.env` accordingly
   - You can now start the server using `yarn start:dev`

 ## Syncing Clinical Annotations